 Our Helpfull pollsters were willing to give us advice on a variety of subjects related to naming our child, including: the ability to shorten the name, the etymology behind our choices, and anecdotes pertaining to those they admired who shared names with one of our selections.

-With our list refined down to just four choices, we’re able to move onto a second round of testing.
-We’ve had one chance to test our names in front of an audience; getting yet another helps us to further refine our list into our top two choices.
-By gathering a diverse set of opinions, we’re moving closer towards our goal of finding the perfect name for our children-to-be.
+We’ve had one chance to test our name ideas in front of an audience; getting yet another helps us to further refine our list into our top two choices.
+By gathering a diverse set of opinions, we’re moving closer towards our goal of finding the best name for our little one..

 Just twenty minutes after submitting our survey, we’re treated to two completed polls.
-This time, we’re looking to cull another two names off each list - leaving us with our final set of choices to consider in the last survey.
+This time, we’re looking to cull another two name ideas off each list - leaving us with our final set of choices to consider in the last survey.

-Were we to continue drafting new names for our lists, the Helpfull community has many suggestions for us to pull from.
+Were we to continue drafting new ideas for our lists, the Helpfull community has many suggestions for us to pull from.
 Many comments piggy-packed off of the name Olivia to suggest a simpler “Olive” - a name that denotes peace and harmony.
-Names like “Elizabeth” were also suggested on the basis of being similarly regal, and easy to shorten.
+Many parents suggested “Elizabeth” on the basis of it being a similarly regal first name, and easy to shorten.

-After shopping our list of names to a total of 400 unique pollsters - and with the voter’s confidence on our side - we’re able to finally settle on a name for our respective children.
-Ultimately, Jackson and Aria are names we can trust will be well-received by their peers, their future work colleagues, and hopefully - themselves.
+After shopping our list of ideas to a total of 400 unique pollsters - and with the voter’s confidence on our side - we’re able to finally settle on a name for our respective children.
+These names will follow us through our family tree.
+Jackson and Aria are names we can trust will be well-received by their peers, their future work colleagues, and hopefully - themselves.

 Choosing a name for your child is a daunting - but extremely rewarding task.
 With Helpfull surveying, my family - and yours - can receive quick, measured feedback from a community of our peers; feedback that can be used to guide our decision-making process in a way that makes sense, and is backed by outside research.